-The determination of the best c can be made by graphical inspection of the estimated coefficients as a function of c, the so-called ridge traces.
-One then selects the value of c that corresponds to the beginning of a stable evolution of the coefficients and with small values of the VIF factors.
+We may, therefore choose the best r by graphical inspection of the estimated SSE (or MSE) and the estimated coefficients as functions of r, the so-called ridge traces.
+One usually selects the value of r that corresponds to the beginning of a "stable" evolution of the MSE and coefficients.